frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

 ## Patching `haskell-ci.yml`

-At this stage, I have committed the `check-advisories.yml` reusable workflow.
+At this stage I have committed the `check-advisories.yml` reusable workflow.
 I also have *uncommitted changes* to `haskell-ci.yml`:

 ```diff